amirali1982/cheeseria/README.md

 ### Technical Issues

 With some React 18+ syntax we need to use React Router 6+ otherwise there may be some compatibility issues.
 However, for this small project React Router 5.3.0 was enough.

+### Future Improvements

+- Upgrade React Router to 6+
+- Add multiple image support.
+(Architectural change)
+- UI Improvements to make it more modern.
+- SEO Optimize the Cheeseria
+- Add pagination or lazy load to the UI.
+- Add Cypress e2e test suites.
+- Add authentication like Okta.